 - Professional experience.

-To meet the academic requirements of these professional bodies, students commencing studies from 2010 should complete at least a 3-year BCA or BCom degree and the following courses:
+To meet the academic requirements of these professional bodies, students should complete at least a 3-year BCA or BCom degree and include the following courses:

 - Statistics: QUAN 102 and QUAN 111

 - New Zealand Commercial Law: COML 203, COML 204 and COML 310

 - Introductory Accounting: ACCY 001 and ACCY 111

 - Accounting Information Systems: ACCY 225

 - Financial Accounting: ACCY 231 and ACCY 308